 Overview

-Ulla Wiggen was born in Stockholm, Sweden.
+Ulla Wiggen was born in Stockholm, Sweden, where she lives and works.

 Wiggen rose to fame in the 1960s with her internationally acclaimed electronic paintings.
 Wiggen has worked as a psychotherapist for many years, painting portraits and doing commissions sparsely.
 After retirement she returned to being an artist full time, now focusing on the inside of the human body, and in later years on human irises specifically.